egypt-team-dev-27/ip-adress-task/README.md

 3. Implement map rendering with LeafletJS.
 4. Build the search UI for IP addresses/domains.
 5. Style the project to match the design as closely as possible.

----

-If you want, I can also generate:

-✅ A polished project structure
-✅ Example API call code
-✅ A starter HTML/CSS/JS template
-Just let me know!